harry-stark/harry-stark/README.md

 ### Hye I'm Harry Saini, but you can call me Harsimranjeet Singh Saini.

-OLD stuff; will update this one day; hopefully while being bored under a warm sun on japan beach.
+OLD stuff; will update this one day; hopefully while bored, under a warm sun on Okinawa beach.

 - My development interests lean towards :
   - High Performance computing.